slqdk/NoteControl/docs/tray.md

 ## In-app updater

-The tray can check the configured GitHub release feed for newer versions.
+The tray polls a configured GitHub release feed for newer versions.
 On finding one:
 - The "Check for updates…" menu item changes to **"Update available: vX.Y.Z"**.
 - Clicking it opens an UpdateWindow with release notes and an